Blind Pilot

 Blind Pilot is an American indie folk band based in Portland, Oregon, United States.
-They have released three albums and one EP since 2008.
+They have released four albums and one EP since 2008.

 History

 On July 15, 2008, Blind Pilot released their debut CD 3 Rounds and a Sound on Expunged Records.
 "Go On, Say It", was chosen to be a Single of the Week on July 7, 2008 on the iTunes chart, and for the week of July 26 the record reached number 13 on the Billboard Top Digital Albums chart.
 Allmusic gave the album 3.5/5 stars.

 Originally a duo between Israel Nebeker and Ryan Dobrowski, the band added four touring members in February 2009.
 On December 29 of that year, the band released an iTunes only live EP.
 This EP featured a cover of Gillian Welch's "Look at Miss Ohio".
 The EP also included new versions of previously released songs, along with a new song, titled "Get It Out".
 The EP was mixed and recorded by Tucker Martine.

 Blind Pilot released their second album, We Are The Tide, on September 13, 2011 as a sextet.
 The album featured the song "Get It Out" from the previous EP.
 Allmusic praised the additional members, who they said "add bigger, brighter colors to the mix" in a 4.5-star review.

 On June 1, 2016, Blind Pilot announced their third album, And Then Like Lions, would be released August 12 on ATO Records.
 The album received 'universal acclaim' from Metacritic, with a score of 71 out of 100 from critics.